ProAlgos/ProAlgos-Cpp/C++/include/algorithm/dynamic_programming/README.md

 - #### `weights`
   Type: `vector<long long>`

-  vector of the weights for the items given.
+  Contains the weights for the items given.

 - #### `values`
   Type: `vector<long long>`

-  vector of the values for the items given.
+  Contains the values for the items given.

 ### Output
 - #### `maxItems[numberOfItems][capacity]`
-  Type: `int (bottom rightmost cell of 2D Matrix of type vector<vector<long long>>)`
+  Type: `int` (bottom rightmost cell of 2D Matrix of type `vector<vector<long long>>`)

-  After filling the matrix the bottom rightmost cell of the of the matrix will contain maximum total value in the knapsack.
+  After filling the matrix the bottom rightmost cell of the matrix will contain maximum total value in the knapsack.

 ### Complexity